cursorless-dev/cursorless/docs/user/README.md

 ##### `"this"`

-The word `"this"` can be used as a mark to refer to the current cursor(s) or selection(s).
+The word `"this"` can be used as a mark to refer to the current cursor(s) or selection(s) as a target.
 Note that when combined with a modifier, the `"this"` mark can be omitted, and it will be implied.

 - `chuck this`
 - `take this funk`